 AUGUST 13 & 14.

-FOR 2019 WE ARE PLAYING THE SAME 2 COURSES, THE MONDAY AND TUESDAY
+FOR 2019 WE PLAYED THE SAME 2 COURSES, THE MONDAY AND TUESDAY

 AFTER RENO'S HOT AUGUST NIGHTS EVENT, AUGUST 12 & 13.